 The mechanisms of action can be summarized as follows:

-- “Very smooth”: The effect sets in slowly, without being overwhelming.
+- “Very smooth”: The effects kick in gradually, without catching you off guard.

-- "Pleasant clarity": The head remains relatively focused.
+- “Pleasant clarity”: The mind remains relatively focused.

-- “Body warmth” or “pleasant heaviness”: A centering body sensation.
+- “Body warmth” or “pleasant heaviness”: A grounding physical sensation.

-- "Mild high, stable and controllable": Ideal for people who don't want to be pushed too strongly in one mental direction.
+- “Mild high, stable, and manageable”: Ideal for people who don’t want to be pushed too far in a mental direction.

-- "Less anxiety potential than THC": Many experience less inner nervousness.
+- “Less likely to cause anxiety than THC”: Many people feel less inner nervousness.

 Vapes